 Frequently Asked Questions

-The ferry to Tasmania will depart from a different departure port in October 2022.
-Instead of Melbourne, you will then be able to depart from Geelong.
+The ferry to Tasmania departs from Geelong.
 A completely new terminal has been built there.
 The ferry used to depart from Melbourne.

 When you take your own car on the ferry it simply is cheaper to go by ferry as renting a car for 10 or 15 days can be very expensive.